Instructions for Authors

 3.8.
 Comments to the Editorial Office (optional)

 Optionally, additional comments to the editorial board can be added.
 These comments will not be forwarded to the reviewers.

 3.9.
 Suggested reviewers

 Files containing the manuscript and figures should be uploaded online.
 At least one item ”Manuscript“ should be attached to the submission.
 If multiple documents are added, they will be included in the automatically generated PDF file used for review in the order given in the submission.
-Manuscripts should be submitted preferably in LaTeX [1, 2].
-Please submit only one .TEX file.
-Additional files such as bibliographic data have to be added as separate documents if not included in the main file(s).
-Authors not familiar with LaTeX may also submit their manuscript as Word, WordPerfect, or RTF.

-Your manuscript will then be assigned a manuscript number and the Editor-in-Chief will forward it to the most appropriate Associate Editor.
-The Associate Editor will send the manuscript to referees, supervise the reviewing process and will inform you of his/her decision.
+Once the above information is entered into the system, a manuscript PDF file will be generated.
+The submitting author should approve this automatically built file.
+Your manuscript will then be assigned a manuscript number and the Editor-in-Chief will forward it to an appropriate Associate Editor.
+The Associate Editor will send the manuscript to referees, supervise the reviewing process and inform you of his/her decision.
 Final disposition is up to the Editor-in-Chief.
-You can follow the review process at any time by logging in at http://www.editorialmanager.com/aaa/
+You can follow the review process at any time by logging in to the EM website, http://www.editorialmanager.com/aaa/.